circuitsable/DS4SnapbackBoard/README.md

 This mod uses 0805 1uF ceramic SMD capacitors, since I wanted to make the capacitors somewhat easy to install and 1uF is a good catchall value to stop snapback.
 Different boards for different capacitor sizes can very easily be made, make an issue for a different size if you would like one.

-This mod should not require much experience soldering, but if the capacitor sizee is too small, create an issue on this repo requesting a bigger size.
+This mod should not require much experience soldering, but if the capacitor size is too small, create an issue on this repo requesting a bigger size.
 Editing the PCB yourself to use bigger capacitors should be very easy as well.

 # What you'll need